gitbundle/sdk/ts/docs/RepositoryApi.md

 const configuration = new Configuration();
 const apiInstance = new RepositoryApi(configuration);

-let repoRef: string; //Repository ref (default to undefined) let path: string; // (default to undefined) let gitRef: string; //The git reference (branch / tag / commitID) that will be used to retrieve the data.
+let repoRef: string; //Repository id or ref (default to undefined) let path: string; // (default to undefined) let gitRef: string; //The git reference (branch / tag / commitID) that will be used to retrieve the data.
 If no value is provided the default branch of the repository is used.
 Default value : {Repository Default Branch} (optional) (default to undefined) let lineFrom: number; // (optional) (default to undefined)